WoSai/shouqianba-doc/en/api/business_en.md

 * **Query**: Get the latest order information by either your or Upay's order serial number.

 * **Pre-create**: Cashier pre-creates the order with Upay terminal and show customer the QR code; customer scans the QR code with payment app to finish the transaction.
-Note: Upay Web API only returns the QR code value; your service or client app is responsible for generating the QR code picture from the value.
+Note: Upay Web API only returns the QR code value and URL; your service or client app is responsible for generating the QR code picture from the value or displaying the image using the URL.

 ### Transaction Sequence Diagrams